-Welcome to Sun Advanced Lights Out Manager (ALOM)
+Welcome to Sun Advanced Lights Out Manager (ALOM) 1.1

-SunTM Advanced Lights Out Manager (ALOM) is a system controller that lets you remotely manage and administer your server.
+SunTM Advanced Lights Out Manager (ALOM) 1.1 is a system controller that lets you remotely manage and administer Sun FireTM V210, V240, and V440 servers.

-The ALOM software comes preinstalled on your host server.
+The ALOM 1.1 software comes preinstalled on your host server.
 Therefore, ALOM works as soon as you install and power on the server.
 You can then customize ALOM to work with your particular installation.